2022-2023 Priority Bill List

 AB 113 – Card Check Budget Trailer Bill

-THis trailer bill was signed ahead of the state budget and make changes Governor Newsom and labor unions agreed upon last year when he signed Card Check legislation (AB 2183) into law.
-AB 113took effect May 15, 2023 and made the following changes to last year's Card Check bill:
+This trailer bill was signed ahead of the state budget and made changes Governor Newsom and labor unions agreed upon when he signed Card Check legislation (AB 2183) into law last year.
+AB 113 took effect May 15, 2023, and made the following changes to last year's Card Check bill:

 • Eliminate mail-in ballots.